Pinello Lab

 Research Summary

-The focus of the Pinello laboratory is to use innovative computational approaches and cutting-edge experimental assays to systematically analyze sources of genetic and epigenetic variation and gene expression variability that underlie human traits and diseases.
-The lab uses machine learning, data mining and high-performance computing technologies, for instance parallel computing and cloud-oriented architectures, to solve computationally challenging and Big Data problems associated with next generation sequencing data analysis.
-Our mission is to use computational strategies to further our understanding of disease etiology and to provide a foundation for the development of new drugs and more targeted treatments.
+The focus of the Pinello laboratory is to use innovative computational approaches and cutting-edge experimental assays, such as CRISPR genome editing and single-cell sequencing, to systematically analyze sources of genetic and epigenetic variation and gene expression variability that underlie human traits and diseases.
+The lab uses generative AI, machine learning, and high-performance computing technologies to solve computationally challenging and Big Data problems associated with gene regulation, functional genomics, and sequencing data analysis.
+Our mission is to use computational strategies to further our understanding of disease etiology and to provide a foundation for the development of new drugs and novel targeted treatments.

 Research Projects